fvhakim/ip-authentication/README.md

-IP authentication allow users to authenticatate on thier custom apps without the need to use username or password.
+IP authentication Sample code to show how to allows users to authenticatate on thier custom apps without the need to use username or password.
 Just by checking the IP of the machine they are accessing the website from.
+Within Okta, you can create IP Zone and Sign on policies to allow a service account to login from that network range only without username or password.

 After you clone this application, you will need to: